stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 3 | 6 | 2
 ```

 Above, we printed three separate items for each integer: the original value, the value multliplied by 2, and the value minus 1.
+And we threw in a few pipes (`|`) for readability.
+Not too shabby.

 Note that the value of `number` did not change despite the math operations performed.
+That's because we didn't overwrite, or replace, the value stored in `number`.
+Here's what we did:
+ * Grabbed the value stored in the variable by using its name (`number`)
+ * Performed a few math operations with it
+ * Stored the resulting values of those operations in new variables (`times_2`and `minus_1`)
+ * Printed the original number and new values.
+With some pipes thrown into the mix.

-That's because we did not overwrite the value.
-We just grabbed the value stored in the variable by using its name (`number`), performed a few math operations with it, and stored the resulting values in new variables (`times_2` and `minus_1`).
-The value stored in `number` only changes when the code block is completed and the "loop" moves to the next item in the list.
+ Note that the value stored in `number` only changes when the code block is completed and the "loop" moves to the next item in the list.
 At that point, the "for" loop automatically assigns the next integer to the `number` variable.

+ Good?
+Good.

-We also haven't changed the original list of `numbers`:
+Oh, one more note: We also haven't changed the original list of `numbers`:

 ```python
 >>> len(numbers)